 Did you know that how you manage your property can affect natural resources that we all treasure such as our clear streams and clean beaches?
 One of the reasons The Villages Chapter supports using native plants in the landscape is that, if one chooses a palate of plant species adapted to the local soils and climate, we can greatly minimize the use of fertilizers and supplemental water.

 Plants are enormously important to insects a huge number of which rely directly on native plants.
 Did you know that the larvae of monarch butterflies depend exclusively on native milkweeds?
 Studies are showing that there is a close relationship between insect abundance and native plants?
 They co-evolved together.
 Recent studies have shown that we are losing our insects, both in terms of the number of species and in terms of their numbers locally.
 The Villages Chapter's events, and additional programs provided by FNPS, are designed to educate our members and the public.

-Wildlife depend on native plants and native plant habitats.
+Wildlife depends on native plants and native plant habitats.
 Some wildlife are herbivores (deer).
 Some are insectivores (most birds feed their babies insects even in species where the adults eat grains, fruits, or animal prey).
-You can attract hummingbirds a feeder, but they need places to nest, insects to feed their young, to rest and hide, and nectar that is more nutrition than sugar water from a feeder.
+You can attract hummingbirds a feeder, but they need places to nest, insects to feed their young, to rest and hide, and nectar that is more nutritious than sugar water from a feeder.
 Our chapter provides support to teach people how to keep wildlife in our natural areas and how to build habitats in urban ones.

-We get out into the woods, into our parks, into our swamps, into other wild lands.
+We get out into the woods, into our parks, into our swamps, into other wildlands.
 We have field trips lead by local botanists and ecologists.
 Contribute by being a participant.
 Lead trips.